 Google User Photos in Yext

-If you have your Google My Business synced with Yext and access to Google User Photos, we’ll pull in any Google User photos posted to your listing.
-You can view and filter through these photos by navigating to Listings and clicking on the Google User Photos sub-tab.
+If you have your Google Business Profile synced with Yext and access to Google User Photos, we’ll pull in any Google User photos posted to your listing.
+You can view and filter through these photos by navigating to Reviews and clicking User Photos.

 From here, you can:

 - Filter: You can filter through the photos using the top-filter based on Entity, Date and Google User.

 - Flag as Inappropriate: You can click this to be redirected to the form on Google where you can flag a photo as inappropriate.
 Google will review this using their own processes and terms.
 Note: Yext cannot control or influence Google’s decision on whether to keep or remove a photo.